open-telemetry/oteps/text/trace/0234-payload-collection.md

 related metadata.
 These conventions could help processors, backends and users to handle this kind of data.

-In this OTEP we only give ideas and recommondations for it, though a further discussion will be required for choosing the ideal naming when writing the actual specifications.
+In this OTEP we only give ideas and recommendations for it, though a further discussion will be required for choosing the ideal naming when writing the actual specifications.

 The conventions we propose are added as a postfix to the base attribute name (for example, `http.request.body`):

 - **Data attribute**: `<attribute>.content`.
 Holds the decoded content of the payload data.
 Alternatives: `.data`, `.payload`.
 - **Length attribute**: `<attribute>.length`.
 Holds the bytes length of the encoded payload data.
 Alternatives: `.size`, `.bytes`.
 - **Encoding attribute**: `<attribute>.encoding`.
 Holds the original attribute encoding type.
   Predefined values should be declared (though users may decide using custom values as well).
   For example - `json`, `protobuf`, `avro`, `utf-8`.

 Adding each attribute should not be dependent on the others in any way.

 ### API

-We propose specifying APIs the will abstract the handling and capturing of payload data, to allow customizing this functionallity and evolving it over time.
+We propose specifying APIs the will abstract the handling and capturing of payload data, to allow customizing this functionality and evolving it over time.

-This functionallity includes:
+This functionality includes:

-* Adding attributes with enforced semantics
+- Adding attributes with enforced semantics
-* Enforcing limits - e.g. shortening long strings
+- Enforcing limits - e.g. shortening long strings
-* Applying central configuration over the general functionallity
+- Applying central configuration over the general functionality
-* Parsing raw payload buffers - converting payload data from bytes to OTel attributes, for supported encodings, in an extendable fashion.
+- Parsing raw payload buffers - converting payload data from bytes to OTel attributes, for supported encodings, in an extendable fashion.
-* Aggregating multiple data chunks (to assist with handling asyncrhonous buffers)
+- Aggregating multiple data chunks (to assist with handling asynchronous buffers)

-The APIs given here are only a draft to describe general charecteristics.
+The APIs given here are only a draft to describe general characteristics.
-Like in the semantics, a further disucssion will be required before creating actual specifications.
+Like in the semantics, a further discussion will be required before creating actual specifications.

 #### `Payload` class

 We propose adding a class that will provide the related functionality for handling payload data.
-Both traces and logs could use instances of this class, which will assist sharing related functionallity.
+Both traces and logs could use instances of this class, which will assist sharing related functionality.

 For simplicity, we will show a basic example of this class in Python.
 In reality, an API and its implementation should be separated.